nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 It allows users to navigate to a specific module given their respective module code. <br>

 It uses the following methods provided by `ModelManager` which implements the `Model` interface.
-* `ModelManager::updateFilteredModuleList`: Update the current module list and filter it according to the given predicate `Predicate<Module> predicate`, reflecting the changes accordingly in the GUI
+* `ModelManager#updateFilteredModuleList`: Update the current module list and filter it according to the given predicate `Predicate<Module> predicate`, reflecting the changes accordingly in the GUI
-* `ModelManager::setHomeStatus`: Sets the home status of Plannit.
+* `ModelManager#setHomeStatus`: Sets the home status of Plannit.

 Given below is an example usage scenario and how the mechanism behaves when a user navigates to a module in Plannit.